-For a long time, Producer David Dortort refused to allow Michael Landon to write scripts for the show.
-It took many failed attempts by Landon before he eventually submitted a script that Dortort thought was good enough to make.
-After this, he became a regular writer for the series, and re-worked many of his scripts for new episodes of Little House on the Prairie (1974).
+It took many unsuccessful attempts by Michael Landon before he eventually wrote a script that producer David Dortort thought was good enough to use.
+After this, he became a regular writer for the series, and later on, would re-write many of his Bonanza scripts for new episodes of Little House on the Prairie (1974).

 The last fourteen episodes of season one, and the first seventeen episodes of deason two, have fallen into the public domain.
 These thirty-one episodes have been released by many different companies in many different configurations, usually with the familiar theme music replaced with generic music.
 Starting with season one, episode nineteen, the episodes in order are: "The Gunmen", "The Fear Merchants", "The Spanish Grant", "Blood on the Land", "Desert Justice", "The Stranger", "Escape to Ponderosa", "The Avenger", "The Last Trophy", "San Francisco Holiday" (aka "San Francisco"), "Bitter Water", "Feet of Clay", "Dark Star", "Death at Dawn", "Showdown", "The Mission", "Badge Without Honor", "The Mill", "The Hopefuls", "Denver McKee", "Day of Reckoning", "The Abduction", "Breed of Violence", "The Last Viking", "The Trail Gang", "The Savage", "Silent Thunder", "The Ape", "The Blood Line", "The Courtship", and "The Spitfire".